22 FAQs about selling a business

 Warranties and indemnities are a matter for negotiation.
 The more warranties and indemnities you give, the greater the degree of confidence the buyer can have that there will be no unpleasant surprises.
 This can help to increase the price the buyer is willing to pay.
 At the same time, you should take steps to minimise your potential liability.

-19. How can I limit my liability under the warranties I give?
+19. How can I limit my liability under the warranties I give when selling my business?

 You can reduce the scope of the warranties by disclosing information.
 For example, you might be asked to warrant that equipment is in good condition.
 Instead, you might disclose that in fact one item is in poor condition, and give a warranty that the other equipment is in good condition.
 Of course, the purchaser may wish to renegotiate the purchase price as a result of your disclosure.
 It is important to keep a record of all information that is disclosed.